 Under the new direction of Breon Corcoran and his management team the Board believes that Betfair is making excellent progress in the implementation of its strategy with momentum building from early success.
 The Board remains confident in the continued delivery of this strategy and the Company's outlook and growth prospects."

 The euphoria that greeted the arrival of betting exchanges has long faded.
 The traditional bookmaker lives on, and Betfair, the company that once promised to kill him off, has moved to shore up holes in its betting exchange model by embracing fixed odds betting.

-Betfair has meanwhile failed in its attempt to globalise the betting exchange model, and it has also failed in its attempt to leverage betting exchange technology into other markets (selling off its majority stake in financial market company LMAX, having incurred an estimated £30m in costs).
+Betfair failed in its attempt to globalise the betting exchange model, and it also failed in its attempt to leverage betting exchange technology into other market segments (selling off its majority stake in financial market company LMAX, having incurred an estimated £30m in costs).

 Memories of a disastrous IPO continue to haunt the company.
 On their first day of trading shares in Betfair touched an intra-day high of £16.09, before closing back at £15.50.
-Today they are priced at £6.70 a mere 57% below their all time closing high.
+Today they continue to hover around the £10 mark.

-It has become clear that there are significant holes in the betting exchange model.
-Despite dominating the betting exchange market for ten years, Betfair was unable to deliver a sufficient pool of liquidity aross all of the betting markets that it offered.
-Secondly, Betfair's forced exit from a number of European betting markets, highlights the fact that the low margin nature of the betting exchange business makes it highly vulnerable to "taxation hits" and regulatory shock in general.
+It is now clear that there are significant holes in the betting exchange model.
+Despite dominating the betting exchange market for ten years, Betfair was never able to deliver a sufficient pool of liquidity aross all betting markets.

 Lack of first mover advantage will weigh heavily upon Betfair in countries such as Spain and Italy, not to mention the high cultural barriers that it will have to overcome when it does eventually get to launch its betting exchange in these markets, and the poor economic conditions that currently prevail in both countries.